Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/assignments/css-framework.md

 Now the colors can be edited in one location.

 You'll often want buttons with different colors for different purposes.
 Look at the button styles in Bootstrap.
-Your goal is to emulate some of these.
+You can emulate some of these.

-To change the colors and other styles of buttons using custom properties become very flexible.
+To change the colors and other styles using custom properties is very flexible.

-Using a class name:
+**Using a class name**: When a button as the class name `warning` the color is red (tomato).
+When a button has the class name `action` the color is green (yellowgreen).

 ```css
 button.warning {